 I have Crohns, an auto immune chronic illness.
 I underwent three major surgeries that year.
-The disease spared me no mercy in inflicting pain that was akin to a long shard of glass driven into my groin and twisted around for a couple of happy hours.
+The disease spared me no mercy in inflicting pain that was akin to a long shard of glass driven into my groin and twisted around for a couple of unhappy hours.
 It may as well have been ling-chi.
 At other times forced prostrate and paralyzed with violent shaking as if the body was about to dismember itself.

 For months I procrastinated having surgery, which meant cutting half a metre section of diseased intestine.
 Research taught me it didn’t always stop there, necessitating a further ileostomy in which I’d end up losing more valuable intestine and ending up with a permanent colostomy bag.